 Unless you’re just going on the kiddie rides (and even if you are in some cases), the lines will be up to three hours or more for popular rides.

 I felt bad for parents of children who were hungry, cranky, or wanted to go to the bathroom.
-There are no refreshements or restrooms when you’re in line.
-Parents had to exit the line by going backwards the whole way, then try to re-enter past everyone in line who thought they might be cutting.
+There are no refreshments or restrooms when you’re in line.
+Parents had to exit the line by going back the whole way, then try to re-enter past everyone in line who thought they might be cutting.